ipfs/ipfs-docs/docs/reference/cli.md

   ipfs diag

 SUBCOMMANDS
-  ipfs diag cmds - List commands run on this IPFS node. ipfs diag sys  - Print system diagnostic information.
+  ipfs diag cmds    - List commands run on this IPFS node. ipfs diag profile - Collect a performance profile for debugging. ipfs diag sys     - Print system diagnostic information.

   For more information about each command, use:
   'ipfs diag <subcmd> --help'